 Stability Study Management

-In the Schedule table, the first column shows the Initial Timepoint, and the following columns show any subsequent Timepoints.
-For each Timepoint, the label shows the timepoint itself followed by its Pull Window in parentheses and the associated Spec Data below.
-Each row represents a scheduled test.
+In the TESTS table, the first column shows the Initial Timepoint, and the following columns show any subsequent Timepoints.
+For each Timepoint, the label shows the Timepoint itself and the associated Spec Data below.
+Each row represents a scheduled Test.

 Click the Exit icon in the upper right to close the schedule.